Helsinki-NLP/en-fi-testsuite/README.md

 * The `eval_test` folder contains a script to translate the testsuite using an existing HNMT system, including tokenization/detokenization using the Moses tools.
 * The `eval` folder contains the evaluation service scripts, i.e. the script to perform the morphological analysis on the translations and the script to evaluate the contrasts.
+* The `eval_parts` folder contains the evaluation results for the systems submitted at WMT18 (see above).
+It also contains scripts to aggregate values of different systems and to extract examples for manual evaluation.